bvda/hack-your-education-ece/slides/slides/1_problem_solving/1-problem_basic_skills.md

 * Divide into 2-3 persons groups
     * Try meeting new people :-)
-* 15 min for breaking down problem into user stories
+* 15 min for breaking down problem into small user stories
 * If time allows
     * Start implementing in 8 minute development sprints